This fall British Columbians will have a chance to vote on electoral reform.

 On Wednesday, Attorney General David Eby presented a report to the provincial cabinet that includes recommendations on what the questions should be

 for the upcoming referendum.

 - Which should British Columbia use for elections to the Legislative Assembly?

 - The current First Past the Post voting system

-- A proportional representation voting system
+- A proportional representation

 - If British Columbia adopts a proportional representation voting system, which of the following voting systems do you prefer?

 On the first question, British Columbians can only vote for one option and the winner needs 50 per cent of the vote plus one.

 READ MORE: B.C.’s Attorney General recommending 2 ballot questions for electoral reform referendum